 Organizers: Patricia Akhimie is Associate Professor of English at Rutgers University-Newark, where she teaches Shakespeare, Renaissance drama, and early modern women’s travel writing.
 Sylvester Cruz is a doctoral student in the English department at Rutgers University-New Brunswick and the graduate student coordinator of the Race and the Early Modern World Research Seminar.
 Mayte Green-Mercado is Assistant Professor of History at Rutgers University-Newark, where she teaches Islamic, Mediterranean, and Iberian history, and directs the Middle Eastern and Islamic Studies minor.
 Ana Laguna teaches Cervantes as an Associate Professor of Comparative Literature at Rutgers University-Camden and is co-convenor of the “Race and the Early Modern World” Research Seminar.
 Henry S. Turner is Professor of English and Vice President for Academic Initiatives at Rutgers, the State University of New Jersey.

-Invited Speakers: A keynote address by contemporary artist Shazia Sikander with interlocutor Kishwar Rizvi (Islamic Art and Architecture, Yale University).
-Other speakers include: Yonatan Binyam (Classics, The Pennsylvania State University); Allison Blakely (European and Comparative History, Boston University); Ireri Chávez-Bárcenas (Music, Bowdoin College); Elsa Dorlin (Social and Political Philosophy, Université de Paris 8-Vincennes Saint-Denis); Diego Luis (History, Davidson College); Ruen-chuan Ma (English & Literature, Utah Valley University); Bindu Malieckal (English, Saint Anselm College); Dan-el Padilla Peralta (Classics, Princeton University); Kristina Richardson (History, Queens College CUNY); Miguel Valerio (Spanish, Washington University in St. Louis); Cristi Whiskey (History, University of California, Los Angeles); Shao-yun Yang (History and East Asian Studies, Denison University)
+Invited Speakers: A keynote address by contemporary artist Shazia Sikander (author of recent New York Times article “What We Believe About Culture”) with interlocutor Kishwar Rizvi (Islamic Art and Architecture, Yale University).
+Other speakers include: Yonatan Binyam (Religion, UCLA); Allison Blakely (European and Comparative History, Boston University); Ireri Chávez-Bárcenas (Music, Bowdoin College); Kelly Nguyen (Classics, University of California Berkeley); Diego Luis (History, Davidson College); Ruen-chuan Ma (English & Literature, Utah Valley University); Bindu Malieckal (English, Saint Anselm College); Dan-el Padilla Peralta (Classics, Princeton University); Kristina Richardson (History, Queens College CUNY); Miguel Valerio (Spanish, Washington University in St. Louis); Cristi Whiskey (History, University of California, Los Angeles); and Shao-yun Yang (History and East Asian Studies, Denison University)

 Program: Each day will include a panel session with three speakers and one “conversation steward.”
 Informal “chat” sessions (designed for early career scholars and graduate students) will be interspersed throughout the symposium.